 While picking books with and for your child, think about who the book focuses on and who wrote it.
 Choosing books from #ownvoices authors with a variety of identities is an easy way to help your child begin to see the world for the diverse place that it is.
 Look for books that reflect your child’s identity and books that will help them understand other’s identities.

-Consider the experience and expertise of the authors.
-You can refer to our book lists below for help finding #ownvoices stories!
+- Consider the experience and expertise of the authors.

 9 Types of Diverse Books